jamesdcheney0/continuing-education/aws/sa-associate/solutions-architect-associate.md

 - Once past 85% on learning plan (in week 6), will qualify in the running for raffle for voucher
 - Recommend 8-9 hours/week of studying.
 1.6-1.8 hours/day of studying weekdays only.
 Pacing helps maintain knowledge & keep committed
 - watch for easter eggs in links in emails and weekly wed/fri chats
+- get stickers by participating in chat.
+    - call out when he says 'you guys' in chat

 # AWS Technical Essentials
 - Every action made in AWS is an API call that is authenticated and authorized.